What are DDoS attacks and how can they be prevented?

 Nuke

 One of the oldest attack methods is DDOS, which tries to disrupt and disable the server by sending incorrect ping requests.
-This attack is usually with software, such as WinNuke.
+This attack usually occurs with software such as WinNuke.
 It uses the weakness of Netbios in Windows 95 to attack.
-This software displays a blue screen in this version of the Windows operating system by sending a string of information to port 139.
+This software displays a blue screen in this Windows operating system version by sending a string of information to port 139.

 R-U-Dead-Yet

-These types of attacks are out of using sessions that are waiting for requests from web applications.
-Slowloris is the name of the program that keeps most of the web server sessions open for communication.
+These types of attacks involve sessions that are not being used and are waiting for requests from web applications.
+Slowloris is the program that keeps most web server sessions open for communication.
 RUDY also causes the web server to crash by sending requests with bulky headers to these pending sessions.

 SYN flood

 In SYN attacks, the goal is the hand-shake process in the TCP protocol.
-In this type of attack, the three-step process of establishing a TCP connection is abandoned by the part-time attacker.
-It causes the target server to wait for the rest of the steps needs to perform.
-When the number of requests increases, the server is no longer able to Do not communicate with new requests and be out of reach!
+In this type of attack, the part-time attacker abandoned the three-step process of establishing a TCP connection.
+It causes the target server to wait for the rest of the steps that need to be performed.
+When the number of requests increases, the server can no longer communicate with new requests and is out of reach!

 Who uses DDoS attacks?

-Although DDoS attacks are very high in terms of destructive power, almost anyone can perform the basic and simple form of these attacks.
+Although DDoS attacks are very high in destructive power, almost anyone can perform these attacks’ basic and simple form.
 Ordinary people can pay for a DDoS attack on the black market or online or rent a botnet to run their malicious targets.

-In general, the following people run DDoS attacks for a number of specific reasons:
+In general, the following people run DDoS attacks for several specific reasons:

 - Business Owners: To beat competitors